q-optimize/c3/docs/two_qubits.rst

 Setup of a two-qubit chip with :math:`C^3`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we will set-up a two qubit quantum processor
+In this example we will set-up a two qubit quantum processor and define
-and conduct the measurements needed to extract the relaxation time
-:math:`T_1` and the dephasing time :math:`T_2^*`.
+a simple gate.

 Imports
 ^^^^^^^